Page Contents

 The Freeman’s Journal was founded in 1850 by Archdeacon McEncroe and represented especially Irish Catholic interests.
 (Trove archive) It was renamed the Catholic Freeman’s Journal in 1932 (Trove archive)

 The alternative Sydney Catholic paper, The Catholic Press (1895-1940) (Trove archive) maintained during WWI an aggressive anti-conscriptionist stance under editor J. Tighe Ryan.
-It merged with the Catholic Freeman’s Journal to form the Catholic Weekly (Trove archive 1942-1954)
+It merged with the Catholic Freeman’s Journal to form the Catholic Weekly (Trove archive 1942-1954), edited by Jim Kelleher, then Kevin Hilferty.

 Two regional papers, the Bathurst Diocese Record (1877-1931) and the Newcastle and Maitland Catholic Sentinel (1931-1967) are available.